cadeyrn/bookmarks-organizer/README.md

 ### IMPORTANT NOTICE - PLEASE READ

-Users of a script blocker such as uBlock Origin or NoScript should ensure that it does not block the scripts of the add-on.
+Users of a script blocker such as uMatrix or NoScript should ensure that it does not block the scripts of the add-on.
 When the tracking protection of Firefox is enabled, Firefox bookmarks, which are on the tracking list used by Mozilla, will be marked as incorrect.